sam-caldwell/monorepo/docs/projects/Singularity/adrestia/Adrestia-Availability-Zone.md

 		* [[Adrestia-Edge]] nodes which provide front-end authentication, routing, and exposed API endpoints for the Availability Zone.
 		* [[Adrestia-Meta]] nodes which provide metadata search and storage functionality for the Availability Zone.
 		* [[Adrestia-Data]] nodes which provide object storage, replication and re-balancing services for the Availability Zone.
-		* [[docs/dev notes (misc)/ideas/adrestia/Adrestia-PKI Service/Requirements]] nodes which provide public-key cryptography services for the Availability Zone and cluster.
+		* [[docs/projects/Singularity/adrestia/Adrestia-PKI Service/README]] nodes which provide public-key cryptography services for the Availability Zone and cluster.
 * **Capacity versus Redundancy**
 	* The Availability Zone provides no data redundancy
 	* Each [[Adrestia-Meta]] and [[Adrestia-Data]] node stores a unique set of data entities.